How to Use Diet & Lifestyle to Treat Diabetes in AyurvedaDr. Surya Bhagwati

 5. Consume More Medicinal Foods

-Ayurveda has always emphasized the healing power of foods and many are even used as ingredients in Ayurvedic medicines for diabetes.
+Ayurveda has always emphasized the healing power of foods and many are even used as ingredients in Ayurvedic medicines to help control blood sugar levels.
 For example, karela, methi, and drumstick are widely used vegetables in Indian cuisine and they are all proven to be therapeutic for diabetes.
 Studies have found that regular intake of karela improves sugar metabolism and enhances insulin production, while methi contains compounds that reduce intestinal glucose absorption, while improving insulin sensitivity.
 Drumstick or moringa leaves contain insulin-like proteins that can have a similar blood sugar lowering effect and can improve sugar processing.

 Foods can also be garnished with herbs and spices for added benefits.
 Cinnamon is known to lower blood sugar levels and curcumin in turmeric produces similar effects, also protecting against heart disease.
 Tulsi or Holy Basil leaves are also effective for the same reasons.